erpnet/ErpNet.Api.Client/README.md

 # Welcome to ErpNet.Api.Client Project

-Dot Net client for ERP.net APIs
+.NET client for ERP.net APIs

 ## Introduction
 ErpNet.Api.Client allows you to build external applications for ERP.net platform.
 Currently there are two types of API - Table API and Domain API.
 Both APIs are build on top of [ODATA](http://odata.org) standard.
 The project consists of two libraries: ErpNet.Api.Client and ErpNet.Api.Client.DomainApi.